FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

-Assuming that we could reliably compute bounds and that they are accurate, could we use synthetic approaches to estimate the true dimension needed for a problem given a small sample.
+Assuming that we could reliably compute bounds and that they are accurate, could we use synthetic approaches to estimate the true dimension needed for a problem given a small sample?
 Lets say I only have 100 examples, would it be possible to synthetically grow $rel$ and get a good estimate of the true dimensionality required for a given task?
 Essentially figure out if can we approximate p(y|x) and if that gives us reliable estimates on $d$.

 ### Alternative Uses of Single Embeddings